Kevinscki/llama_term/README.md

 ## Testing

-Read `flag.txt` to test if the model runs correctly.
+Tell the model to find a flag to test if the model runs correctly.